Fodé Ballo-Touré

-Fodé Ballo-Touré (born 3 January 1997) is a professional footballer who plays as a left-back for side Metz.
-Born in France, he plays for the Senegal national team.
+Fodé Ballo-Touré (born 3 January 1997) is a professional footballer who plays as a left-back.
+Born in France, he played for the Senegal national team.

 Club career

 Lille

 Ballo-Touré developed through the Paris Saint-Germain academy.
 On 1 July 2017, his contract with PSG expired and he signed with Lille managed by Marcelo Bielsa.
 He made his Ligue 1 debut on 6 August 2017 in a 3–0 home win against Nantes.
 He started the match and was replaced by Rominigue Kouamé at halftime.

 Monaco

 On 10 January 2019, Ballo-Touré signed with Monaco.

 AC Milan

 On 18 July 2021, Ballo-Touré signed a contract with AC Milan until June 2025.

 Loan to Fulham

 On 1 September 2023, Ballo-Touré joined Premier League club Fulham on a season-long loan.

 Return to AC Milan and Milan Futuro

 After his loan spell in England concluded, he returned to his parent club AC Milan on 30 June 2024, although Ballo-Touré along with teammate Divock Origi initially were both left out of the first team roster for the 2024–25 season, he later joined the newly created reserve team Milan Futuro and made his debut on 20 October, as a starter for a 3–1 home loss Serie C Group B match against Legnago Salus.

 On 21 January 2025, it was announced that Ballo-Touré's contract with the team was ended by mutual agreement.